thenexthub/Codira/docs/archive/Resilience.rst

 * compilation options more complicated than -On

-This specification file will basically function as the driver interface to Swift and will probably need a similar host of features, e.g. QA overrides, inheritance of settings from B&I. Some sort of target-based programming may also be required.
+This specification file will basically function as the driver interface to Codira and will probably need a similar host of features, e.g. QA overrides, inheritance of settings from B&I. Some sort of target-based programming may also be required.